 How should I use a vector graphic in video?

 Vector graphics can be enlarged to any size needed and the image will look sharp and crisp.
 When using a logo in a video, we like to animate it to make it move or grow for emphasis.
 By using a vector graphic, the lines are always crisp and detailed, which results in a professional look for your brand.

 Use logos, graphs, charts in vector format: .ai, .eps, or .svg.

-As it turned out, Leo’s company had a vector image of their logo.
+As it turned out, our client had a vector image of their logo.
 Most companies do.
 After a brief discussion and a clarifying email, a member of his marketing team sent over an .ai file and the rest is picture perfect business video history.